 Do not believe in offers or news that originated from Twitter, Facebook, and other social media sites, except if the account is verified.
 Usually, official accounts have hundreds of thousands of followers and come with a verified check badge from Facebook or Twitter.

 When you are scammed, be sure to report it to the authorities and alert your community.
 You will probably not get your money back, but at least you can help in understanding the perpetrators caught by reporting them.

 Bitcoin is already a volatile asset, so don’t raise your likelihood of taking a loss by becoming a victim of these Bitcoin frauds.
 Be alert for possible con artists and scammers by having confidence in your intuitions.
 Of course, you should back up your reasoning with proper research and facts.
 If an investment or scheme is too good to be true, chances are it is a scam.

 Now that you know how the common cryptocurrency scams work, you are now ready to invest in cryptocurrency.
-If you want to take out a loan Singapore, you can compare your options at Loan Advisor by clicking this link.
+If you want to take out a loan Singapore, you can compare your options at Loan Advisor.